microsoft/TypeScript-Handbook/pages/Writing Definition Files.md

 declare var MyPoint: SomePoint;
 ```

-From a consumption side these declarations are identical, but the type {{SomePoint}} can be extended through interface merging:
+From a consumption side these declarations are identical, but the type `SomePoint` can be extended through interface merging:

 ```TypeScript
 interface SomePoint { z: number; }